MineralsCloud/EquationsOfStateOfSolids.jl/README.md

    1. `PoirierTarantola2nd`
    2. `PoirierTarantola3rd`

-The formulae are referenced from Ref.
-1.
+This package also includes linear and nonlinear fitting methods.

-This package also includes linear and nonlinear fitting methods, which are also referenced from Ref.
-1.
+The formulae are referenced from [Ref.
+1][Ref.
+1].

 - Calculate the energy, pressure, and bulk modulus of an `EquationOfStateOfSolid` on a volume (an array of volumes).